boonchu/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/custom-policies/README.md

-#### Example: Inherit a tag from the resource group if missing
+#### Deny when miss to inherit a tag in the resources.

-  * To create a custom policy using the azure portal
+  * When you are not familar how to put policy in place programmatically, please uses 'Azure Portal' to create a custom policy.

 ```
 - In azure portal, search for Policy and open it.